 You can choose to uninstall a software by configuring auto uninstall policy.
 However, this will not prevent users from installing a software/application.
 Once this software is installed, it will get uninstalled automatically.

-Navigate to Prohibit Software from Inventory tab.
+Navigate to Prohibit Software under Inventory view.
 This will list the details of all the software that are already prohibited.

 Select the checkbox corresponding to the specified software and click the link under Exclusions column.
 This opens the Add Exclusions dialog.